yuminghuang23/f1-Data-Analysis/README.md

 ```

 ## Requirments to run locally
+1. requires Python 3 or higher <br>
+        (can be found here: https://www.python.org/downloads/windows/)
-1. requires installation of Jupyter Notebook
+2. requires installation of Jupyter Notebook <br>
+        (refer to official site for installation: https://jupyter.org/install)
-2. required libraries are in 'requirements.txt' using
+3. required libraries are in 'requirements.txt', can be installed using:
 ```
 pip install -r /path/to/requirements.txt
 ```